fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ### A large GitHub issue

-Now choose the issue _`https://github.com/scikit-learn/scikit-learn/issues/26817 (large, requires GPT-3.5 16k or GPT-4)` and press the _"Generate summary with..."_ button.
+Now choose the issue _`https://github.com/scikit-learn/scikit-learn/issues/26817 (large, requires GPT-3.5 16k or GPT-4)`_ and click the _"Generate summary with..."_ button.
 Do not change the LLM model yet.

 It will fail with this error: